 Frequently Asked Questions

 Q: How often should I review the GSC Page Indexing report?
-Weekly monitoring is the appropriate cadence for most sites — specifically checking for new errors or spikes in excluded pages.
-After any significant site change (migration, redesign, CMS update, bulk content publish), check the report within 48–72 hours.
-Monthly deep audits using this full checklist are appropriate for sites with 1,000+ pages.
+Weekly is the right cadence for most sites — enough to catch new errors and spikes in excluded pages before they compound.
+After any significant change (a migration, redesign, CMS update, or bulk publish), check within 48–72 hours.
+Sites with 1,000+ pages benefit from a monthly deep audit using this full checklist.

 Q: What’s the difference between “Crawled — Currently Not Indexed” and “Discovered — Currently Not Indexed”?
-The distinction is where in the process Google stopped.
-“Discovered” means Google knows the URL exists but chose not to spend crawl budget visiting it — a stronger signal of perceived low value or crawl budget exhaustion.
-“Crawled” means Google visited the page, rendered it, evaluated the content, and then decided it wasn’t worth indexing.
-Both statuses indicate a content quality or site architecture problem, but “Discovered” also requires investigating crawl budget and server performance.
+The difference is where Google stopped.
+“Discovered” means Google knows the URL exists but chose not to spend crawl budget visiting it — a stronger signal of perceived low value or, on very large sites, crawl-budget exhaustion.
+“Crawled” means Google visited, rendered, evaluated the content, and then declined to index it.
+Both point to content quality or architecture problems, but “Discovered” also warrants a look at crawl budget and server performance.

 Q: My canonical tags are set correctly, but Google keeps choosing a different canonical.
 Why?
-Google treats canonical tags as hints, not mandatory instructions.
-When Google overrides a canonical, it means the structural signals on your site — internal links, sitemap inclusion, external backlinks — are pointing more strongly toward a different URL than the one you’ve designated.
-Align all of these signals toward your preferred canonical to increase the likelihood Google accepts it.
+Google treats canonical tags as hints, not directives.
+When it overrides your canonical, the structural signals on your site — internal links, sitemap inclusion, external backlinks — are pointing more strongly at a different URL than the one you designated.
+Align all of those signals behind your preferred URL to raise the odds Google accepts it.

-Q: How long does it take for fixed indexing issues to be reflected in GSC?
-Expect 2–4 weeks after implementing fixes and requesting re-indexing via the URL Inspection tool.
-Validation through GSC’s “Validate Fix” function typically takes up to two weeks to complete.
-GSC reporting itself can lag behind actual crawl behavior — always use the URL Inspection tool’s Live Test to get the current real-time status of a specific page, rather than relying solely on the aggregated report counts.
+Q: How long do indexing fixes take to show up in GSC?
+Expect 2–4 weeks after implementing fixes and requesting re-indexing via URL Inspection.
+The “Validate Fix” function typically takes up to two weeks.
+And remember the aggregate report can lag actual crawl behavior — as the November–December 2025 outage showed, so use URL Inspection’s Live Test for a real-time read on any specific page rather than trusting the aggregated counts alone.

 Next Steps

-Run this checklist against your site’s current Page Indexing report and prioritize fixes in order of crawl severity: server errors and access blocks first, content quality issues second, canonical conflicts third.
-If you’re finding large volumes of “Discovered — Currently Not Indexed” pages, that’s the signal to start a full content audit before fixing individual URLs.
+Run this checklist against your current Page Indexing report and fix in order of crawl severity: server errors and access blocks first, content-quality issues second, canonical conflicts third.
+If “Discovered — Currently Not Indexed” is where the volume sits, that’s your signal to start a content audit before touching individual URLs — because the problem is architectural, not page-level.

 - Sale!